How I Use the Advanced Capabilities of Btrfs

-In my last article, "How I Got Started with the Btrfs File System for Oracle Linux," I provided an overview of the file system and illustrated how to start using its features.
 In this article, I continue the exploration and delve into some of the interesting—and sometimes less obvious—features of Btrfs.
 While Btrfs includes a number of advanced capabilities, this article focuses on those that can be used easily and have immediate benefit to users, such as redundant configurations, data integrity options, compression, snapshots, and performance enhancements.

 My research and the examples provided throughout this article are based on the version of Btrfs available in Oracle Linux 6 with the Unbreakable Enterprise Kernel Release 2 (Version 2.6.39).